-Chad Lee Robinson was born in 1980 in Pierre, South Dakota, and grew up along the banks of the Missouri River.
+Chad Lee Robinson grew up along the banks of the Missouri River in central South Dakota.
 He continues to live there with his wife Kimberly and his son Nathan, and works as the manager of his father’s store, Korner Grocery.

-It was in 2002, Robinson’s final year at South Dakota State University, that David Allan Evans, the poet laureate of South Dakota at that time, introduced him to haiku by sharing a translation of Basho’s haiku about a crow on a bare branch.
+It was in 2002, while attending South Dakota State University, that David Allan Evans, the poet laureate of South Dakota at that time, introduced him to haiku by sharing a translation of Basho’s haiku about a crow on a bare branch.
 The attraction was immediate, and Robinson has since devoted all of his creative energy to haiku, senryu and tanka.
 More than 450 of his poems have been published.
 Much of his work is about small towns and the Great Plains.

 Robinson’s first chapbook of haiku, Pop Bottles, won the 2009 True Vine Press Summer Chapbook Competition, and was published by the press that same year.
 His second chapbook of haiku, Rope Marks, was one of eight winners in The Snapshot Press eChapbook Awards 2011, and was published by the press in 2012.
 A third contest-winning chapbook, The Deep End of the Sky, won the 2014 Turtle Light Press Haiku Chapbook Competition, and was published by the press in May 2015.
 The Deep End of the Sky was awarded second place in the Haiku Society of America Merit Book Awards for 2016.